 “When we can continue to build things like refineries, big capital investments and create those well paying jobs, those are the steps that we want to take.
 These types of plants and these investments are critical to meet our energy needs of the future,” said Rep. TJ Cox.

-Cory Busby who is the director of operations at Crimson Renewable Energy, said the current plants pollution reduction is taking approximately 33,000 cars off the road.
-Busby also said when the new plant opens that number will increase.
+Cory Busby, who is the director of operations at Crimson Renewable Energy, said the current plant’s pollution reduction is taking approximately 33,000 cars off the road.
+Busby also said when the new plant opens, that number will increase.

 “With the Crimson plant and the Rip Cat plant it’s like 50,000 cars off the road per year,” said Busby.

 Kern County ranks number five as the most oil producing county in the entire nation.
-Tax records show over the last few years, six of the top 10 taxpayers in Kern County are oil related companies.
+Tax records show over the last few years, six of the top ten taxpayers in Kern County are oil related companies.
 23ABC asked Rep. TJ Cox how transitioning to renewable energy can impact local communities like Kern County, whose biggest industry is oil.

-“We can transition to renewable fuels like this that are going to use the same type of plants, the same time of refineries, the same heat exchangers and distillation columns and the new technologies that we’re seeing.
+“We can transition to renewable fuels like this that are going to use the same type of plants, the same type of refineries, the same heat exchangers and distillation columns and the new technologies that we’re seeing.
 And these are all well paying jobs that are on par with other fossil fuel industries,” said Rep. TJ Cox

-Ron Stein who is an author and the founder of PTS Advance an energy staffing company, said a life without fossil fuels would mean no planes in the skies or drivers on the freeways.
+Ron Stein, who is an author and the founder of PTS Advance an energy staffing company, said a life without fossil fuels would mean no planes in the skies or drivers on the freeways.